-A chronic systemic disease characterised by inflammatory changes in joints & related structures that results in crippling deformities.
-Diseases primarily affecting the synovium & adjacent tissues.
+Rheumatoid Arthritis is a chronic systemic disease characterized by inflammatory changes in joints and related structures that results in crippling deformities.
+Diseases primarily affecting the synovium and adjacent tissues.

 – Exact cause is not known.

 — Physical or emotional stress.

 — After childbirth (remission during pregnancy)

 – Sex: common in females.

 Pathogenesis: Joint deformity occurs in RA because the cartilage & then the bone is eroded by the proliferative synovial tissue.
 This process leads to increased laxity of ligaments around the joints, subluxation of tendons & subsequently of joints & inflammation of many other tissues in the body.